adultcode/Flutter-Crypto-Exchange-/README.md

-## This is an education project for the Flutter course
+## This is an educational project for the Flutter course

 ![crypto-english](https://github.com/adultcode/Flutter-Crypto-Exchange-/assets/17101519/5f3d2110-40a6-43ca-bc8a-c52b40411478)